Bulging Eye (Proptosis)

 Key Takeaways

-- Thyroid eye disease is the most common cause in adults
+- Thyroid eye disease is the most common adult cause, especially when both eyes are involved

-- Proptosis can threaten vision through exposure or optic nerve compression
+- Proptosis can threaten vision by drying the cornea or compressing the optic nerve

 What Proptosis Looks Like